thalvari/SpamReviewGenerator/docs/project_report.md

 For the sentiment analysis the data was first processed by lemmatizing all review texts, so that words like movies and movie would be counted as one word instead of two.
 This was done by utilising WordNetLemmatizer available in python library nltk.

 The sentiment analysis itself was done using R studio and libaries: tidytext, dplyr, stringr and visualisation by using: ggplot2 and gridExtra.
 Sentiment libraries used were 'bing', which offeres a positive or negative sentiment for each word, and 'nrc', which offers sentiments based on emotions such as anger or joy and general negative and positive sentiments.
 Using a combination of tidytext, dplyr and stringr offers an easy way to analyse sentiments in texts.
-However the limitations of this model was that the libraris do not recognise negation in sentences as it only analyses words.
+However the limitations of this model was that the libraries do not recognise negation in sentences as it only analyses words.
 Thus "not good" will be counted as positive since it contains the word "good".
 Other limitations are that the libraries do not take into account the context of a word thus in Marvel reviews the word "stark" is considered negative even if it is the surname of a character and should be considered neutral.

 Visualisation of the sentiment analysis results can be viewed fully in [reviewsvisualisation.pdf](reviewsvisualisation.pdf).